“Mad Men” is Back with More Retro Goodness

-I guess by now you’re onto me and have figured out I’m not one of those intellectual “I only watch educational programs on PBS” types.
+By now you’re probably onto me and figured out I’m not one of those intellectual “I only watch educational programs on PBS” types.
 I love me some good TV.
 If there are fabulous sets involved with the show, all the better, which is why “Mad Men” is one of my favorites.
 Season 2 premieres tonight (Sunday) on AMC, and my DVR and I can hardly wait.

 “Mad Men” takes place in the early ’60s–the so-called “good old days” when men were men and women knew their place (which was either at home or in the secretarial pool).
 I wouldn’t want to go back and live like that, but it sure is fun to watch.